emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

   allowfullscreen>
 </iframe>

 **Want to get started with blockchain and NFTs?
 Don't wanna write your own smart contract?
-Check out this deployable Server Side API that uses Axion Protocol!**
+Check out this deployable Server Side API that uses Fermi Protocol!**

 > - Want to get started with blockchain and NFTs?
 Don't wanna write your own smart contract?
-Check out this deployable Server Side API that uses Axion Protocol!
+Check out this deployable Server Side API that uses Fermi Protocol!
-> - All transactions are still done on the blockchain and can be viewed on the Axion Protocol testnet!
+> - All transactions are still done on the blockchain and can be viewed on the Fermi Protocol testnet!

 ## Ep. # 16 - NFT Launcher {#ep--16---nft-launcher}